 One day, I picked up one such person and brought him to my own home.
 There was not a single paisa in my hand when I started this mission.
 My own people and neighbors used to mock at me saying I was mad to bring such people home and taking care of them.
 But I did not give heed to their criticism.
 I was sure that I was following God’s Word and I continued to serve these poor and dying destitute.

 New Ark Mission of India (The beginning):

 The Home of Hope is where the future of the homeless lies.
-Raja started this home with compassion and faith as his only investment.
+I started this home with compassion and faith as my only investment.